Skip to main content

 The first trimester begins on the last day of your period and continues until the 13th week of pregnancy.
 You may not even realize you’re pregnant until well into your first trimester when symptoms become obvious, especially if you have a history of abnormal menstrual cycles.

-During the first trimester, your baby develops rapidly, going from a bundle of cells to having arms, legs, and even tiny little toes.
+During the first trimester, your baby develops rapidly, from a bundle of cells to having arms, legs, and even tiny little toes.
 The brain and spinal cord develop, as well as the circulatory and digestive systems.
-By the end of your first trimester, your baby is around three inches long and weighs in at about an ounce.
+By the end of your first trimester, your baby is around three inches long and weighs about an ounce.

-First Trimester: The Good
+First trimester: The good

 Lots of good things are happening both internally and externally.
 Your body is prepping for the long haul and you may notice your breast size increase as mammary tissue develops and your hips may gain a little extra curve as your body adds fat to fuel the enormous task ahead.
 There’s a chance your skin will clear up and develop that tell-tale pregnancy glow and your hair and nails will likely grow thicker, longer, and stronger.

 During the first trimester, you will also have the opportunity to see your growing baby for the first time.
 At your first prenatal doctor’s appointment, you will most likely have an ultrasound to confirm that you are indeed pregnant and to make sure everything is developing normally.
-While it won’t look much like a baby on the screen, your ultrasound tech should be able to point out any vital parts and also let you listen to your baby’s heartbeat on a fetal doppler.
+While it won’t look much like a baby on the screen, your ultrasound tech should be able to point out any vital parts and also let you listen to your baby’s heartbeat on a fetal Doppler.

-First Trimester: The Bad
+First trimester: The bad

 For many women, the first trimester isn’t all butterflies and rainbows, however.
 The flood of hormones your body puts out to nurture your baby can wreak havoc on your body.
 Morning sickness (which can really happen any time during the day or night), fatigue, heartburn, and constipation are just a few of the maladies that some people experience during those first 13 weeks.

 The first trimester is also when the risk of miscarriage is the highest.
-Some bleeding or spotting is perfectly normal within the first 13 weeks, but if it’s accompanied by clots or cramping, you should see your health care provider immediately.
+Some bleeding or spotting is perfectly normal within the first 13 weeks, but if it’s accompanied by clots or cramping, you should see your healthcare provider immediately.

-First Trimester: The OMG
+First trimester: The OMG

 With all these changes you can expect some weird stuff to happen during the first trimester as well.
 Those hormones that are working hard to make a safe environment for your developing baby can increase your need to urinate and increase your body temperature so that you feel warmer than usual.
-Hormones also cause your digestive system to slow down a bit, which can cause constipation and larger than normal bowel movements.
+Hormones also cause your digestive system to slow down a bit, which can cause constipation and larger-than-normal bowel movements.

 Hormones during early pregnancy can make your hair longer and thicker but can also cause hair to grow in places it normally doesn’t.
 Finding a rogue stray hair on your face, chin, chest, or breasts is common during pregnancy, so don’t be surprised if you need to pluck more frequently during your first trimester.